-If you are staying in Villa Anandita, you are guaranteed action-packed stays (if you want to).
-The villa’s staff offer an almost endless supply of activities – bicycling, kayaking, snorkelling, playing volleyball, catching fish, and wandering through the local market.
+If you are staying in Villa Anandita, you are guaranteed action-packed stays (if you seek them).
+The villa’s staff offers an almost endless supply of activities – bicycling, kayaking, snorkelling, playing volleyball, catching fish, and wandering through the local market.
 But if you simply want to sit beside the pool, read a book and swim, that’s okay too.

-Tiu Kelep waterfall is the closest to Sira Beach near the traditional village of Senaru – the trekking gateway village set off on the lower slopes of Mount Rinjani – Indonesia’s second highest volcano at 3276 metres.
+Tiu Kelep waterfall is closest to Sira Beach near the traditional village of Senaru – the trekking gateway village set off on the lower slopes of Mount Rinjani – Indonesia’s second-highest volcano at 3276m.
 Tiu Kelep is fed directly from the volcano and a superb spot for a picnic and swim.
 Another waterfall can be found if rock scrambling and walking through knee-deep water is on, and for purely aesthetic reasons, it should not be missed.

 Lombok is an epic destination for surf beaches and remote breaks that have little, if any, line up.
 From Kuta in the South – with its Seger Beach righter handers, Senggigi Anjungan breaks in the North and Desert Point Bangko Bangko that was once voted as “the best wave in the world” by an Australian surf magazine.
 Lombok has awesome waves.

-Lombok – where the Sasak people are indigenous – has its own unique culture with marriage ceremonies, spicy foods, handicrafts and traditional rites and rituals that will seduce the curious.
+Lombok – where the Sasak people hail from – has its own unique culture with marriage ceremonies, spicy foods, handicrafts and traditional rites and rituals that will seduce the curious.
 Villa Sapi is close enough to Tanjung, an attractive Sasak market village.
 The villa is secluded and lusciously private but by no means isolated.

 Traditional markets are brilliant with colours and fragrances.
 There is no better place to buy fresh and exotic fruits and vegetables, plus arts and crafts ranging from hand-woven fabrics to rattan baskets and hand-hewn clay pots made according to ancient practices that have been passed down families for centuries.